ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 </pre>

 Ninja can not only inject @PathParam and @Param objects.
 But also the Context.
-The context is a request scoped object that holds all informations of the current request - parameters, headers and so on...
+The context is a request scoped object that holds all information of the current request - parameters, headers and so on...

 Even better: Ninja will parse an arbitrary object given in the method.
 In the above case MyObject will be automatically parsed by Ninja.
-The way it will parsed (Json, Xml, PostForm) will be determined via the content type request header.
+The way it will parsed (JSON, XML, PostForm) will be determined via the "Content-Type" request header.
 If your custom object has a date/timestamp field, first make sure that you use the
 <a href="http://docs.oracle.com/javase/7/docs/api/java/util/Date.html">java.util.Date</a>
 type and when you pass some date to the controller pass in the